ibm-cloud-docs/vmwaresolutions/services/standalone_considerations.md

     3. Click **COPY LINK**, and then use this link to download the HCX Enterprise Client onto an on-premises environment with access to your on-premises vSphere environment.
 3. In the VMware vSphere Web Client, deploy the HCX Enterprise Client as an HCX Manager virtual appliance (HCX Manager) into your on-premises environment.

    You must deploy the on-premises HCX Manager on a private network and allow it to access the public network.
-You can use an NSX Edge, Vyatta, or similar gateways to allow Internet access to the on-premises HCX Manager.
+You can use an NSX Edge, Vyatta, or similar gateways to allow internet access to the on-premises HCX Manager.
 If the gateways used for private network access and public network access are different, it is recommended that you use the default gateway to allow for public network access and the on-premises **HCX Manager Admin Console** to create a static route for private network access.
    {:note}
 4. After the HCX Manager deployment is completed, use the **HCX Manager Admin Console** to activate the on-premises HCX Manager.
 To obtain an activation key for the on-premises HCX Manager, order an on-premises HCX on {{site.data.keyword.cloud_notm}} instance in the {{site.data.keyword.vmwaresolutions_short}} console.
 For more information, see [Ordering on-premises HCX instances](/docs/services/vmwaresolutions/services?topic=vmware-solutions-standalone_orderingserviceinstances).
 5. If you used a self-signed SSL certificate when ordering the HCX on {{site.data.keyword.cloud_notm}} service, you must import the certificate into the on-premises HCX Manager by completing the following steps: